xealits/TopTaus/Readme.txt

 TODO:
+- Substitute random smearing for JER with smearing by genPt (it's the recommended method and should be faster, since it does not call the random() function)

 - move path of plotter files and plots directory to cfg file and command line, respectively.

 - move full file path from sample.xml to the parser/plotter: idea is to manage it via config file centrally